Mindwarp: Plot

 The serial is presented as video evidence of a trial prosecuted by the Time Lord, the Valeyard, of the Sixth Doctor's interference into the affairs of other species.

 As shown by the video, on Thoros Beta, Crozier, a scientist employed by the Doctor's old enemy, arms dealer Sil, (Note: Sil previously appeared in the 1985 serial Vengeance on Varos.) is attempting to perfect the ability to transplant the mind of Kiv, Sil's superior, into another body to overcome Kiv's impending death.
 The Doctor and Peri are captured while investigating the planet, and the Doctor is tortured using a mind-altering device, before he and Peri are broken out by King Yrcanos, one of Crozier's test subjects.

 With his mind apparently affected by the device, and the Doctor at the trial having minimal memory of events past this point, the Doctor suddenly betrays Peri and Yrcanos, who flee into the tunnels, and claims that he wants to work with Sil and the Mentors.
 Peri and Yrcanos, together with rebels from the neighbouring planet Thoros Alpha are captured.
 With Kiv's condition quickly deteriorating, the Doctor helps Crozier transplant Kiv's brain into the body of a deceased fisherman as a temporary solution, but complications in the procedure cause Crozier to realise the brain will not survive being transplanted again.
 Crozier instead suggests using his machine to transfer Kiv's consciousness into Peri's body directly.
 The Doctor frees Yrcanos and the rebels, and they destroy the device controlling the enslaved people from Thoros Alpha, throwing the complex into chaos right as Kiv's condition starts to deteriorate again.

-While searching for Peri, the Doctor is drawn into his TARDIS, and the TARDIS is forcibly taken to the Doctor's trial by the Time Lords, (Note: As depicted in the 1986 serial The Mysterious Planet) which the Valeyard insists was to prevent the development of from further impacting the development of the universe.
+While searching for Peri, the Doctor is drawn into his TARDIS and forcibly taken to the Doctor's trial by the Time Lords, (Note: As depicted in the 1986 serial The Mysterious Planet) which the Valeyard insists was to prevent the Doctor from further impacting the development of the universe.
 Kiv's mind is successfully transplanted into Peri, destroying her personality.
 Yrcanos, his entry into the lab delayed by the Time Lords until after Kiv awakens in Peri's body, is distraught at the results of the operation, and fires wildly, killing Peri.
 (Note: The Doctor insists throughout this serial the video evidence has been falsified, and in the later 1986 serial The Ultimate Foe, the Master confirms that the Valeyard did this.
 The Inquisitor also confirms in The Ultimate Foe that Peri was not killed.)

 At the trial, the Inquisitor insists that the interference of the Time Lords was to prevent Crozier from further impacting the course of the universe's evolution.
 The Valeyard says Peri's death was because the Doctor’s negligence made it "impossible for her to live".
 The Doctor insists that the present trial appears to be serving an ulterior motive, and resolves to determine what it is as the trial continues.